VidyasreeJayaprasad/portfoliowebsite/README.md

 # portfoliowebsite

 # Overview
 A personal portfolio website built using basic-inetrmediate level semantic HTML and CSS to showcase achievements, skills, interests, passions and hobbies.
-This website acts as a digital resume, showcasing my work, expeicence and particular fields od interest such as sustainability and community empowerment.
+This website acts as a digital resume, showcasing my work, expeicence and particular fields of interest such as sustainability and community empowerment.

-Theme: pastel color palette .

 # Structure